T-vK/MobilePassThrough/README.md

 - [x] Automatically install the required dependencies
 - [x] Automatically configure the kernel parameters to support GPU passthrough
 - [ ] Automatically install Bumblebee and the Nvidia GPU driver if required (I removed this feature because it was too error-prone.
-Instead we'll just use nuveau or whatever is installed already.)
+Instead we'll just use nouveau or whatever is installed already.)
 - [x] Automatically check if and to what extend your device is compatible with GPU passthrough.
 - [x] Automatically create and configure a virtual machine that is fully configured for GPU passthrough.
 - [x] Automatically download the Windows 10 installation iso from Microsoft.